mrkazawa/quiz-quest-vibe/docs/SETUP.md

 > - Include 10-15 questions total"

 Copy and paste this prompt along with your teaching materials or topic to generate your quiz.

+You can customize the timeLimit, points, and number of question.

 ## 5. Setting Up Docker Compose